damdamo/METLN/TP3/README.md

     if you have different names change into IBM1.py with the variable sourceTrain and targetTrain) <br/>
 [-s] Same as [-t] for data test <br/>

+### Example

+Output file can be seen in "outputAlign.txt" and "outputTranslation.txt"